-Spring-Heeled Jack was a phantom who terrorised Victorian Britain for more than sixty years.
-Indeed, so synonymous did the name Jack become with evil that it became the preferred prefix for all things of horror, trepidation, and surprise – Jack the Ripper, Jack Frost, Jack-in-the-Box.
+Spring-Heeled Jack was a phantom who supposedly terrorised Victorian Britain for more than sixty years.
+Indeed, so synonymous did the name Jack become with evil that it became the preferred prefix for all those things of horror, trepidation, and surprise – Jack the Ripper, Jack Frost, Jack-in-the-Box.

 Spring-Heeled Jack was described as being of diabolical and frightful appearance.
 He was said to be tall and thin and dressed in tight-fitting white oilskins and a long black cloak.
 He had claws for hands and red eyes that blazed like balls of fire.
 He spoke with a lisp something pertaining to English, breathed white and blue flames, was fleet of foot and could leap incredible heights and distances.
 And he terrified all those who met him.

 Later that year in October, a young woman by the name of Mary Stevens was on her way to Lavender Hill from Battersea.
-It was a fresh night, the wind was kicking up and she was eager to get home.
+It was a fresh night and the wind was kicking up and she was eager to get home.
 As she took a short-cut through Clapham Common a figure suddenly leapt out at her from the dark.
 She reported how the figure gripped her tightly by the arms and tried to kiss her.
 He tore at her clothes with what she said were claws which he ran up and down her flesh.
 She described him as being as cold and clammy as a corpse.
 Unable to struggle free she screamed and made such a noise that passers-by heard her terrified shrieks and came to her rescue, the culprit however made good his escape.

-News of this devilish creature stalking the streets of London in the dead of night soon became the talk of taverns, shops, and of the man in the street and quickly became the subject of exaggerated stories in newspapers.
+News of the devilish creature stalking the streets of London in the dead of night soon became the talk of taverns, shops, and of the man in the street and quickly became the subject of exaggerated stories in newspapers.
 The entire city appeared to be in thrall to the creature now known as Spring-Heeled Jack.

 Such was the concern that on 9 January 1838, the Lord Mayor of London Sir John Cowan presided over a public meeting at the Mansion House to discuss this strange being who was terrorising London.
 Though he was sceptical of some of the more exaggerated stories that were circulating he was nonetheless aware of the anxiety felt by many of those present, so much so that he offered a substantial reward for the apprehension of the person, or persons, responsible for these attacks.